10UWP/The-UWP-Tools-List/README.md

 [Radial Menu](https://github.com/CatalystCode/radial-menu) A Radial Menu for Windows UWP Applications, as made popular by the first versions of the modern OneNote App for Windows.
 Create radial menus floating op top of your application.
 The control supports variable numbers of buttons, toggle & radio buttons, a selector for long lists, and a fancy metered menu for intuitive selection of numbers.

 [UWP-Radial-Gauge-Sample](https://github.com/XamlBrewer/UWP-Radial-Gauge-Sample) Demonstrates using the WinRT XAML Toolkit Radial Gauge on the Universal Windows Platform

+[UWP-Composition-Radial-Gauge](https://github.com/XamlBrewer/UWP-Composition-Radial-Gauge) A XAML Radial Gauge Custom Control for UWP that is partially drawn by the Composition API.
+A blog post that explains the code is right here: https://xamlbrewer.wordpress.com/2016/01/23/building-a-custom-uwp-control-with-xaml-and-the-composition-api/.
+There's a newer version of this control in the UWP Community Toolkit: https://github.com/Microsoft/UWPCommunityToolkit.

 [RadialSlider](https://github.com/galazzo/RadialSlider) A radial Slider for Windows 10 Universal Windows Platform (UWP)